dianfu/sc/cn.zh-CN/Flink全托管/Flink SQL参考/DDL语句/创建数据维表/云数据库HBase版维表.md

   'connector' = 'blackhole'
 );

-INSERT INTO sink
+INSERT INTO blackhole_sink
-     SELECT a, family1.col1 as f1c1,  family3.col3 as f3c3 FROM src
+     SELECT a, family1.col1 as f1c1,  family3.col3 as f3c3 FROM datagen_source
 JOIN hbase_dim FOR SYSTEM_TIME AS OF src.`proc_time` as h ON src.a = h.rowkey;
 ```